carpentries/amy/docs/users_guide/community_index.md

 * Secondary email address (This is an optional, secondary email address we can use to contact you.)
 * Gender (options include *Prefer not to say*, *Female*, *Gender variant*, *Male*, *Other*)
 * Country
-* Airport *If your aiport is not in the drop down, please contact <team@carpentries.org> so we can add it in.*
+* Airport (Airports are used as approximate geographic identifiers for our instructors.
+Instructors can self-select the airport closest to them or the airport they most frequently use.
+If your aiport is not in the drop down, please contact <team@carpentries.org> so we can add it in.)
 * Affiliation
 * GitHub username
 * Twitter username